LeetCodeSync/leetcode-sync/README.md

 1. Configure the extension with your GitHub OAuth App Client ID, repository URL, and branch.
 2. Connect GitHub using the device authorization flow.
 3. Submit a solution on LeetCode.
-4. When the submission is accepted, the extension syncs the solution and related metadata to your GitHub repository.
+4. When the submission is accepted, the extension syncs the solution and a README summary to your GitHub repository.

 ## Requirements